Historical Apoplexy · State Legislative Adaptations · Ohio

 overcapacity.
 United States manufacturing currently operates at

-remaining twenty-three percent (23%) is idle not due to supply
+remaining twenty-three percent (23%) is idle not from supply

-constraints but due to demand constraints: people cannot afford what
+constraints but from demand constraints: people cannot afford what

 factories could produce (Federal Reserve; Cooper, "The Mathematics